johnrbrooks/Workout-Helper/README.md

 3. Exercises

 ## Next Steps
-1. Allow the user to rearrrange the order of exercises on the calendar
+1. Allow the user to rearrange the order of exercises on the calendar
 2. Allow the user to add their own exercises to the database
 3. Allow the user to re-arrange by clicking and dragging the exercise elements within the calendar
+4. Encrypt passwords in database using bcrypt